 Video about 16/17-year-olds and the MCA

-39 Essex Chambers are working on a guidance note about 16/17 year olds and the MCA: current guidance notes on capacity and best interests are here, along with a guidance note on deprivation of liberty and those under 18: www.39essex.com
+39 Essex Chambers have a guidance note about 16 to 17 year olds and the MCA: current guidance notes on capacity and best interests are here, along with a guidance note on deprivation of liberty and those under 18: www.39essex.com

 This guidance may help in terms of thinking about capacity assessment, especially in terms of more complex cases: www.capacityguide.org.uk